 In March of 2016, Tara was elected to Fellowship in the American College of Trust and Estate Counsel (ACTEC).
 ACTEC is a non-profit association of attorneys and law professors dedicated to Trust and estate practice.
 Attorneys are elected to be fellows based on outstanding reputation, exceptional skill and substantial contributions to the trusts and estates field.

 She is a member of the Board of Directors of AIM Services, Inc., an organization serving individuals with disabilities and their families in Saratoga, Warren and Washington Counties; Member of the Board of Trustees of the Wesley Community and the Wesley Foundation of Saratoga Springs; and co-chair of the Planned Giving Committee of the Board of Directors of the Wildwood Foundation.
 Tara is a Member of the ARC New York’s Statewide Guardianship Committee and is also a member of Supported Decision-Making New York’s Advisory Committee.

 “About three years ago a friend gave me a book that she authored about the history of the women’s movement in Saratoga, Warren, and Washington counties.
-Her insignia to me read: ‘Remember, you’re a mother, a daughter, a sister, and a friend—and at the end of the day what we all really have and can rely on are our family, our friends, and our faith.’
+Her insignia to me read: ‘Remember, you’re a mother, a daughter, a wife, a sister, and a friend—and at the end of the day what we all really have and can rely on are our family, our friends, and our faith.’